 Seventy percent of Cakebread’s production is white varieties (mainly Chardonnay and Sauvignon Blanc) with the majority of their red production being Cabernet Sauvignon.
 Cakebread produces premium wines (at a fairly sizable production for Napa Valley standards); the wines are found in many high-end restaurants nationwide and it is through this distribution along with word of mouth that people often discover their wines.

-The Cakebread Chardonnays undergo sur lee barrel aging (the lees or sediment at the bottom of the barrels are stirred by hand).
+The Cakebread Chardonnay is very well known especially among the restaurant industry as that is a key sales channel for this wine.
+Their Chardonnays undergo sur lee barrel aging (the lees or sediment at the bottom of the barrels are stirred by hand).
 Their Chardonnays are also mostly barrel fermented – rather than fermented in tank; their reserve Chardonnay sees more aging than their more widely distributed Chardonnay.
-In addition, the Reserve vintage is sourced from two premium sites in Napa Valley: Cakebread’s own vineyard and also the well-known Hudson Vineyard.
-The 2005 Cakebread Cellars Reserve wine is dark yellow; this wine has some noticeable weight, even for a Chardonnay with a pleasing rounded rich mouth feel and lingering notes of toasted oak.
-It undergoes some malolactic fermentation and is somewhat creamy and slightly buttery.

-Sauvignon Blanc was one of the first varieties the Cakebread’s planted in part because of Dolores’s love of white wines and at the urging of their neighbor Robert Mondavi who offered to purchase fruit if they planted this variety (which he did).
 The 2018 Cakebread Cellars Sauvignon Blanc was sourced from 4 vineyards ranging from the cooler Carneros in the south to warmer Calistoga in the north.
 Pale straw yellow in the glass, this wine immediately offers bright aromatics with citrus blossom and a lemon and lime zest.
 Clean and balanced across the plate it shows a flint-like minerality along with flavors of gooseberry and green apple.
-A lively showing but not overtly green or grassy.
+This a lively showing but is not overtly green or grassy.

 The Photo Contest